Dyson (company): Products

-Dyson designs, manufactures and sells household appliances such as vacuum cleaners, air purifiers, hand dryers, bladeless fans, heaters, hair dryers, and lights.
+Dyson designs, manufactures and sells a variety of household appliances such as vacuum cleaners, air purifiers, hand dryers, hidden-blade fans, heaters, hair dryers, and lights.

 Research projects

 Robotic vacuum cleaners

-In 2014 Dyson invested in a joint robotics lab with Imperial College London to investigate vision systems and engineer a generation of household robots.
+In 2014, Dyson invested in a joint robotics lab with Imperial College London to investigate vision systems and engineer a generation of household robots.
 In 2001 the company had been close to launching a robot vacuum, the DC06, but James Dyson pulled it from the production line as it was too heavy and slow.
 In 2016 Dyson launched the 360 Eye, in 2021 the 360 Heurist, in 2023 the 360 Vis Nav and in 2025 the Spot+Scrub Ai.

 Collaboration with universities

 Dyson funded a professorship at the University of Cambridge Department of Engineering in November 2011, adding to earlier funding of post-doctorate research.
 The Dyson Professor of Fluid Mechanics focuses on teaching and researching the science and engineering behind air movement.
 In addition, Dyson invested hundreds of thousands of pounds in a Dyson research branch at Newcastle University in May 2012, to investigate the next generation of Dyson digital motors and motor drives.